liangyy/ptrs-ukb/submission_scripts/gcta_regulability/README.md

 done
 ```

-To run one population for many models, do
+To run one population for many models, do (formatting as an example)

 ```
 mylist=('African' 'British-test-1' 'Indian' 'Chinese')